f4z3r/f4z3r.github.io/content/beyond-the-pod-webassembly-and-wasmcloud-next-platform-evolution.md

 Whereas containers provide some form of security by namespacing processes and filesystems, WebAssembly actually sandboxes modules such that they cannot affect one another, or the host they run on.
-By default a WebAssembly module cannot perform any privileged action but needs to be granted explicit permission.
+By default a WebAssembly module cannot perform any privileged action and needs to be granted explicit permission.
 I will not dive deeper into the details of this or I might loose myself in a rant on how software security in the modern day and age is abysmal.